Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Introduction

-The aim of our research is to reconstruct a stable and recognizable 3D face shape.
-More particularly, the reconstructed results from the proposed method must meet the following criteria: (1) the face shapes of the same identity must have a low root mean squared error (RMSE) with each other.
-(2) The RMSE of face shapes among different people must be sufficiently high to ensure that the differences can be visually perceived by humans.
-(3) The reconstructed 3D face shapes under different expressions and poses need to be visually identifiable and the same as those reconstructed from a neutral frontal face image.
-To achieve the above goals, the following conditions need to be satisfied in the method: (1) the 3D shape parameters can be discriminative by the Euclidean distance; (2) the centers of 3D shape parameters of the same identity are the parameters regressed from natural frontal face images; (3) the 3D shape basis is orthonormal; and (4) the distribution of the 3D shape parameters follows a particular multivariate Gaussian distribution, which is an inherent property when constructing the 3D morphable model(3DMM).
-In this paper, we design a novel shape identity-aware regularization(SIR) loss, which explicitly imposes shape consistency on the shape parameter space and implicitly guides generated face shape geometry to be visually recognizable.
+The aim of our research is to reconstruct a stable and recognizable 3D face shape \YL{from an input image}.
+More \YL{specifically}, the reconstructed \YL{face shapes} from the proposed method must meet the following criteria: (1) the \YL{neutral} face shapes of the same identity must have low error with each other\YL{, based on some geometric metric such as \yl{the} root mean squared error (RMSE).} (2) \YL{Neutral face shapes of different people must be sufficiently different (e.g. with high RMSE)} to ensure that the differences can be visually perceived by humans.
+(3) The reconstructed 3D face shapes under different expressions and poses need to be visually identifiable, \YL{as} those reconstructed from a neutral frontal face image.
+To achieve the above goals, \YL{as we will later show in Sec.~\ref{sec:properties}, } the following conditions need to be satisfied in the method: (1) the 3D shape parameters \yl{need to} be discriminative \YL{under} the Euclidean distance; (2) the centers of 3D shape parameters of the same identity are the parameters regressed from \yl{neutral} frontal face images; (3) the 3D shape basis is orthonormal; and (4) the distribution of the 3D shape parameters follows a particular multivariate Gaussian distribution, which is an inherent property when constructing the 3D morphable model (3DMM).
+In this paper, we design a novel shape identity-aware regularization (SIR) loss, which explicitly imposes shape consistency on the shape parameter space and implicitly guides generated face shape geometry to be visually recognizable.
 As shown in Table \ref{tab:Cond}, the loss functions proposed by existing methods \cite{liu2018disentangling,sanyal2019learning} do not satisfy all these conditions at the same time.
-The lack of a large database containing both identity information and 3D geometric information (3D face geometry or facial landmarks) also makes the task of learning recognizable face shapes difficult.